With more than 3,000 miles of idyllic shoreline from coast to coast, Michigan is home to many well-known, beautiful, and fascinating lighthouses.

-Beaver Island Head Lighthouse is kind of an isolated destination — Beaver Island is roughly 15 miles from both the Lower and Upper Peninsulas in Lake Michigan — that can only be reached by a plane or ferry from Charlevoix.
+Beaver Island Head Lighthouse is a remote destination — Beaver Island is roughly 15 miles from both the Lower and Upper Peninsulas in Lake Michigan — that can only be reached by plane or ferry from Charlevoix.

 The trip is worth it though, as the 46-foot tower provides an entirely unique view of an island covered by thick forests and inland lakes.

 A quick climb down a wooden walkway also leads you to the beach below the tower to explore the old Fog House.